KyleDickersonComposer/ComposerOrganizationApp/README.md

 When giving cue numbers the right side of the m should continue iterating and the left side should reflect the reel number.

 Going to look at what those books have to say about project management.
+(LOL, nothing...)